 An Operation Manual is available for the Cowells Lathe

-Cowells Small Machine Tools Ltd. are based near Colchester in England - and not be confused with the now closed E.W.
+Cowells Small Machine Tools Ltd. is based near Colchester in England - and not be confused with the now-closed E.W.
 Cowell of 7A Sydney Road, Watford in Hertfordshire, a company once well known in model-engineering circles for their range of built-it-yourself workshop equipment offered, during the 1950s and 1960s, as kits of castings to construct such useful items as lathes, power hacksaws, drilling machines, hand-operated shapers, compound milling tables and machine vices.

 Today, Cowells offer a range of well-built, miniature machine tools and accessories popular with knowledgeable watch, clock and instrument makers throughout the world.
 Items made in the past and some still manufactured today, include small lathes, vertical millers and dividing and high-speed milling heads.
-Construction has always been from top-grade materials and close attention obviously been paid to the detail of their design and specification - for example, all the handles (apart from those on the miller) dials, levers and gib strips are in metal, not the cheap plastic of similar-sized lathes from European and Far Eastern manufacturers.
+Construction has always been from top-grade materials with close attention paid to the detail of their design and specification - for example, all the handles (apart from those on the miller) dials, levers and gib strips are in metal, not the cheap plastic of similar-sized lathes from European and Far Eastern manufacturers.
 The first Cowells lathe can trace its origins back to the Sheffield-made Flexispeed of the 1940s - a popular small machine that continued in production, in various forms, for nearly fifty years.
 Over many years, and several changes of ownership, the Flexispeed became, variously, the Simat 101, Meteor, Hector and Norfolk and finally the Perris PL90, in which form it was adopted, almost unaltered, as the first Cowells model and is still offered today as the basic Model 90E.
-The "Norfolk" name was also used on early miniature stand-mounted Cowell's lathes.
+The first Cowells to be offered as a complete, stand-alone and ready-to-plug-in-and-use unit used a badge with the words Cowells, Norfolk and this model, although the badge was also used on early bench-mounted models, is now commonly referred to as the "Norfolk"

 Fitted with a double-step pulley on the motor, the rear-mounted countershaft uses miniature V-belts and gives six speeds - the whole drive system being neatly and safely enclosed under a hinged plastic cover.
 The machine is also mounted on a rigid cast-aluminium base with recesses at each end to facilitate lifting, neatly built-in switchgear and a machined flat at the back that can be used as a mounting for a dial-test indicator or scribing block.
 A wide range of accessories is available including steadies, collets (including horological types) 4-way and rear toolposts, a vertical milling slide, dividing and indexing units, a roller-filing rest, etc. - and all at surprisingly reasonable prices.